Countly/countly-sdk-documentation/flutter/current.md

     Usage 1: how many times a <strong>purchase</strong> event occurred.
   </li>
   <li>
-    Usage 2: how many times <strong>purchase</strong> event occurred + the total amount of those purchases.
+    Usage 2: how many times a <strong>purchase</strong> event occurred + the total amount of those purchases.
   </li>
   <li>
-    Usage 3: how many times <strong>purchase</strong> event occurred + which countries and application versions those purchases were made from.
+    Usage 3: how many times a <strong>purchase</strong> event occurred + which countries and application versions those purchases were made from.
   </li>
   <li>